A Maersk ship on water, running on green methanol, carrying cargo containers.

 All the way to zero special

-All The Way To Zero Special: Partnering for Decarbonisation.
+Episode 2 - All The Way To Zero

 Welcome to our fleet of the future

-The latest addition to our fleet proves it is possible to sail a container vessel on green methanol.
-Our goal is to make dual fuel the standard for all newbuilt Maersk vessels in the future.
+Since 2023, our new vessels have proven that it is possible to sail a container vessel on methanol.
+Our goal is to make dual fuel engines the standard for all newbuilt Maersk vessels.

 The challenge